dlthompsonky/datamining-project-etc-lol/README.md

         <li> If you're running this for the first time
           <ul>
              <li> IT WILL TAKE TIME -- Riot API can only be accessed so much per minute or else it will give 429 (Rate Limit) error.
-             <li> Make sure that all of the methods (at the bottom of the program in the try - catch) are not commented out and they are set to run.
+             <li> Make sure that all methods (at the bottom of the program in the try - catch) are not commented out, and they are set to run.
           </ul>
          <li> If you're not running this for the first time and just want to display the heatmap,
            <ul>